How to become a dentist

 These dentists spend most of their time on research.
 For example, they might study optimal ways to detect tooth decay, and report their findings to dentistry boards.

-What degree do I need to become a dentist?
+What degree do you need to be a dentist?

 Interview with a dentist